-Costanza Asnaghi obtained a Master's Degree in Foreign Languages and Literatures from UniversitÓ Cattolica of Milan, Italy in 2003.
-After spending a year in the US working as a Language Instructor at Franklin & Marshall College in Pennsylvania, US, she obtained her second Master's in Teaching Italian as a Second or Foreign Language from UniversitÓ Ca?
-Foscari of Venice, Italy in 2007.
-Costanza has been teaching languages and linguistics for ten years at different institutions, such as UniversitÓ Cattolica of Milan, UniversitÓ degli Studi of Pavia, Politecnico of Milan, IES Abroad Milan.
-She defended her joint Ph.D. in English Linguistics at UniversitÓ Cattolica of Milan and KU Leuven in March 2013.
+Costanza Asnaghi obtained a Master's Degree in Foreign Languages and Literatures from Università Cattolica of Milan, Italy in 2003.
+After spending a year in the US working as a Language Instructor at Franklin & Marshall College in Pennsylvania, she obtained her second Master's in Teaching Italian as a Second or Foreign Language from Università Ca' Foscari of Venice, Italy in 2007.
+Costanza has been teaching languages and linguistics for ten years at different institutions, such as Università Cattolica of Milan, Università degli Studi of Pavia, Politecnico of Milan, IES Abroad Milan.
+She visited the DFG Graduiertenkolleg on frequency effects in language of the University of Freiburg, Germany in 2012.
+Costanza defended her joint Ph.D. in English Linguistics at Università Cattolica of Milan and KU Leuven in March 2013.

 Office: room 02.37 of the Faculty of Arts of the University of Leuven

-The goal of Costanza's research is to identify lexical features that are regionally patterned in written Standard California English, and to use this information to map regional California dialects.
-Her research is the first survey of linguistic variation in written Standard California English.
+The goal of Costanza's research is to identify linguistic features that are regionally patterned.
+Her focus so far has been written Standard California English.
+She uses linguistic information to draw maps of regional dialects.
+Her Ph.D. research is the first survey of linguistic variation in written Standard California English.
 Together with Jack Grieve, Costanza developed a new method of data collection in order to collect the quantity of data required for a lexical study.
 The method aims to identify patterns of regional lexical variation using site-restricted web searches in the newspaper domain.
-She also uses multidimensional scaling techniques to map her data and obtain geographical patterns of language variation.
+She also uses spatial autocorrelation statistics and multidimensional scaling techniques to map her data and obtain geographical patterns of language variation.